We may all strive to be homeowners but when we are just starting out in life, most of us are often renting.

 Note: Even if your roommate has rental insurance, it’s still a good idea to get your own policy.
 Attorney Aaron Larson writes on the legal website ExpertLaw, “Typically, even where people live as roommates, a renters policy held by one roommate will not cover the property of the other.”

 What to do if you believe your landlord is violating your rights

 If you believe your landlord is violating your rights as a tenant, the best thing to do is pick up the phone and speak with somebody qualified to help.

 If you’re unsure of what to do in your situation, contact the Department of Housing and Urban Development (HUD).
 HUD offers free counseling related to renting in all 50 states.
 (Here’s how to find a HUD-approved housing counselor in your area.)

-Need an attorney?
+If a housing counselor suspects you have a legal issue, you’ll need to speak with an attorney.
 Just getting an attorney on retainer can cost several thousand dollars, depending on your situation.
 If an attorney feels your rights have been violated, he or she may be willing to take your case pro bono, but it is unlikely unless you can prove your inability to pay.
-In most states, however, the Department of Justice will provide free legal services to those who are classified as being “low income.”
-This Department of Justice legal service website can help you find local attorneys and self-help resources.
-Others can locate a qualified attorney using the ABA’s Laywer Referral Service.
+In most states, however, the Department of Justice will provide free legal services to those who are classified as being low-income.
+This Department of Justice’s legal service website can help you find local attorneys and self-help resources.
+Others can locate a qualified attorney using the ABA’s Lawyer Referral Service.

-To wrap up, when we rent apartments we often feel like the landlord has all the power, when that’s not really true at all.
-Renter’s have A LOT of rights, most just don’t realize it.
-So if you end up with a crumby landlord, it’s often worth a bit of research to determine if he or she is actually breaking the law and what you can do about it.
+If you end up with a crummy landlord, it’s often worth a bit of research to determine if he or she is actually breaking the law and what you can do about it.